Gamer1120/blacklight447-s-firefox-privacy-userscript/README.md

 Side notes:
 Although this userscript is a good start if you want to make your firefox more secure and more private, it is still lacking.
 It does not provide anonimity, just better privacy and security.
-I really recommend using it along side other measures, plugins like Noscript and Ublock origin for example.
+I really recommend using it along side other measures, plugins like NoScript and uBlock Origin for example.
-Also some sites may break when you use this script, if you really have to use that particulair site, you can choose to A: deinstall the script ( as explained above).
+Also some sites may break when you use this script, if you really have to use that particulair site, you can choose to A: deinstall the script (as explained above).
-To B: alter the script in such a way that it works(NOTE: only do this if you know what you are doing).
+To B: alter the script in such a way that it works (NOTE: only do this if you know what you are doing).
 Or C: use a different browser to visit the particulair site.

 If anyone has tips for me to improve the script, wants to point out something I got wrong or missed, or simply wants to say thanks,